 Network Rail is changing.

-- The routes will also be responsible for day to day delivery of train performance and will work closely with their local train operating partners.
+Within the regions are 14 new routes which deliver local operations, maintenance and renewals.
+The routes are responsible for day to day delivery of train performance and work closely with local train operators.

 As part of the changes, some centralised services and functions have been devolved to regions or routes enabling us to be more responsive to customers and passengers.